nicola-lunghi/PySwitch/README.md

 ### Actions

-All actions inherit from the Action bas class.
+All actions inherit from the Action base class.
 This class provides functionality used by all actions:

 - Setting color and brightness of the switch LED(s): If a switch contains multiple actions which want to use the LEDs of the switch (self._use_switch_leds is set to True), the LEDs are assigned to each action.
 The rules are:
     - If only one action wants to set the LED(s), all three LEDs are used for that action.